10 things to do in Chinatown NYC

 Posing in front of Café Roma in Little Italy| ©Hellotickets

-If you have enough time, I recommend that you take advantage of your walk through Chinatown to get to know the surrounding streets and neighborhoods: Little Italy.
+If you have enough time, I recommend that you take advantage of your walk through Chinatown to get to know the surrounding streets and neighborhoods such as Little Italy.
 You'll realize you've crossed the "border" between Chinatown and Little Italy when you start seeing coffee shops, checkered tablecloths and a delicious smell of freshly made pizza.

-You will also find Tribeca: like so many other areas of New York, it started as an industrial area and later became a bohemian neighborhood, with buildings that have their typical emergency staircase on the facade and alternative storefronts and small cafes where you can stop for a break.
+You'll also find Tribeca.
+Like so many other areas of New York, it began as an industrial area and later became a bohemian neighborhood, with buildings that feature the typical emergency staircase on the facade and alternative store fronts and small cafes where you can stop for a break.

-In addition, you will find small art galleries where you can enter to browse and if you stumble upon a fire station that looks familiar?
-That's right!
-It's the Ghostbusters one.
-New York is full of movie sets and if you want to see the best ones, I tell you about them in my article about the best movie and series locations in New York.
+In addition, you will find small art galleries where you can enter to browse and if you stumble upon a fire station that looks familiar, the Ghostbusters.
+New York is full of movie sets and if you want to see the best ones, I tell you about them in my article about the best movie and series locations in New York

 Where is Chinatown and how to get there?